TryGhost/Ghost/koenig/koenig-lexical/README.md

 ### Pre-requisites

-This package makes use of two other built packages in the monorepo, those packages will need to be built before this package's build will succeed.
+Koenig Lexical depends on two other packages in the monorepo: `kg-default-nodes` and `kg-clean-basic-html`.
+These two packages need to be built before running Koenig Lexical:

 ```
 cd packages/kg-default-nodes && yarn build